 Net sales reflect our sale of merchandise plus shipping and handling revenue collected from our customers, less returns and discounts.
-Direct sales are recognized upon shipment to a customer, while retail sales are recognized at the point of sale.
-We also use net sales as one of the key financial metrics we measure against in determining our annual bonus compensation for our employees.
+Direct-to-consumer sales are recognized upon shipment to a customer, while store sales are recognized at the point of sale.
+Although we did not do so in fiscal 2020, we also have historically used net sales as one of the key financial metrics in determining our annual bonus compensation for our employees.